Home > Faculty

 Principal Investigator

-Key Laboratory of Brain and Cognitive Sciences,IBP
+State Key Laboratory of Cognitive Science and Mental Health,IBP

 Research Interests: Neural coding, Motor control, Systems and computational neuroscience.